Wait Wait... Don't Tell Me!: Not My Job

-A celebrity guest calls in (or occasionally appears on stage) to be interviewed by the host and the panelists as well as take a three-question multiple-choice quiz.
+A celebrity guest calls in (or occasionally appears onstage) to be interviewed by the host and the panelists as well as take a three-question multiple-choice quiz.
 In Wait Wait's early years, "Not My Job" guests were mainly pulled from NPR's roster of personalities and reporters; the pool of guests later expanded to include guests of greater celebrity.
+When the show tapes live on the road, the NMJ guest is often someone of local celebrity, as is the chosen listener.

 As the segment's title suggests, the guests are quizzed on topics that are not normally associated with their field of work.
 For example, former U.S. Secretary of State Madeleine Albright was asked questions on the history of Hugh Hefner and Playboy magazine, while author Salman Rushdie was asked about the history of Pez candy.
 Often, the subject matter of the quizzes serve as an oblique yet comic juxtaposition to the guests' fields of work, such as when Mad Men creator/producer Matthew Weiner was quizzed on ways people try to cheer others up ("Glad Men") in a March 2015 appearance.

 Listener Limerick Challenge

-Kurtis reads three limericks connected to unusual news stories, leaving out the last word or phrase of each.
+Kurtis (or the announcer) reads three limericks connected to unusual news stories, leaving out the last word or phrase of each.
 The contestant wins the prize by correctly completing any two of them.
-The limericks are written by Philipp Goedicke.
+Philipp Goedicke writes the limericks.

 Lightning Fill-in-the-Blank

-In the Lightning Fill-in-the-Blank each panelist has to answer as many questions as they can in 60 seconds.
+In the Lightning Fill-in-the-Blank, each panelist has to answer as many questions as they can in 60 seconds with each correct answer earning the panelist 2 points.
+At the end there is a question whose answer gets an expanded clarification by Peter or whoever is guest hosting; this question usually deals with an especially odd or obscure news story from the week.

+Panelist Predictions

+Each panelist is asked to give their prediction of a story that may appear in the following week's news, often being prompted with a question that relates to a previously mentioned story.
+Sagal (or the week's host) does not award points, but quips that if any of the stories are correctly predicted, they will be asked about it on the following episode, which signals the end of the show.

 Television

 In 2008, National Public Radio reached an agreement with CBS Entertainment to create a television pilot of Wait Wait...
 Don't Tell Me!
 Peter Sagal and Carl Kasell would be in the pilot, and Doug Berman would be the executive producer.

 On November 16, 2011, BBC America announced that the show would make its television debut with a "2011 Year in Review" special airing on December 23, to be retransmitted by NPR stations on the 24th and 25th.
 The taping included two American panelists—Wait Wait regulars Paula Poundstone and Alonzo Bodden—and British newcomer Nick Hancock.
-In December 2018, NBCUniversal announced it was developing a television version of Wait Wait… Don't Tell Me!
+In December 2018, NBCUniversal announced it was developing a television version of Wait Wait...
+Don't Tell Me!